 Remember the toolbox?
 We saw how the 2nd tool to acquire more subscribers to your newsletter is to use an email capture tool.

-Regardless of the tool you choose (I'll recommend a few later, but know that there are plenty, KissMetric ranked 67 tools for building an email list and as many IncomeMesh), there are 8 different systems you can use to capture your visitor's email: let's see them together.
+Regardless of the tool you choose (I'll recommend a few later, but know that there are plenty of them, KissMetric has ranked 67 tools for building an email list and just as many IncomeMesh), there are 8 different systems you can use to capture your visitor's email: let's see them together.

 1: Pop Up